chr15m/nostr-kv/README.md

 - **Namespaced Storage**: Organize data with namespaces to avoid collisions
 - **Built on Proven Libraries**: Uses `idb-keyval` for local storage and `nostr-tools` for Nostr integration

+## Limitations

+- The fastest you can do sync'ed updates is 1 every second because event time is a unix timestamp (debounce handles this automatically).
+- Total data size in the kv should be smaller than 100kb or relays will time-out when you try to write.
+- Relays will rate-limit updates that happen too frequently, independently of the 1 second limit above.

 ## How It Works

 1. When you save data, it's stored locally in IndexedDB